frialey63/org.pjp.winkey4mac.bindings/README.md

 Windows key bindings scheme for Eclipse

-This plugin provides Windows key bindings for Eclipse on MacOS.
+This plugin provides Windows key bindings for Eclipse on MacOS because swap Control & Command and/or Karabiner are not enough to fix Eclipse on MacOS for a Windows user.
 To activate these key bindings, click <strong>Window > Preferences > General > Keys</strong>.
 Then as Scheme, select "WinKey4Mac".

 The key bindings are defined using specific keys (CTRL, ALT, SHIFT) in the Windows scheme, i.e. these binding do NOT use the platform independent Eclipse key codes (M1, M2, M3, M4).